ibrahhhh112/bricker/README.md

       * New feature: SNOT (studs not on top) functionality
       * Write override for 'object.move_to_layer' that moves all frames from animation to another layer
       * Add 'exclusion' functionality so that one model doesn’t create bricks where another model already did
-      * Add many more brick types, including inverted sloped bricks and tiles
+      * Add many more brick types, including inverted sloped bricks
       * Generate model with bricks and slopes to more closely approximate original mesh
       * Transfer matObj functionality to new custom list property
       * Rewrite top and bottom exposure to only include current brick (not exposure of whole brick).
 Checking exposure of brick then should be function that checks each location in brick